 Perhaps the most illuminating word in relation to Blair is ‘balance’.
 His balanced ‘third way’ gave the party a distinctive reform agenda that attracted ‘core’ and ‘floating’ voters alike.
 Yet, Blair’s party critics increasingly felt he later lost that sense of ‘balance’, leaning too far towards the favouring of marketization of public services, and to an interventionist and ‘muscular’ foreign policy, most notably in the 2003 Iraq War.

-Blair’s departure in 2007 was partly forced by a ‘putsch’ of MPs a year earlier who had become increasingly dissatisfied with what they saw as his departure from Labour’s centre-left values.
+Blair’s resignation in 2007 was partly forced by a ‘putsch’ of MPs a year earlier who had become increasingly dissatisfied with what they saw as his departure from Labour’s centre-left values.
 In the years since 2007, the ‘post-Iraq War’ Labour party has been eager to demonstrate, in three ever more insistent stages – from Gordon Brown (the last Labour prime minister, who succeeded Blair in 2007) through Ed Miliband to, from 2015, Jeremy Corbyn – that it is ‘not Blair’.

 Dr Jeremy Nuttall is senior lecturer in modern British history at Kingston University London and author of Psychological socialism: the Labour Party and qualities of mind and character, 1931 to the present (Manchester University, 2016).
-He also co-edited (with Hans Schattle) Making social democrats: citizens, mindsets, realities: essays for David Marquand (Manchester University, 2018).
+He also co-edited (with Hans Schattle) Making social democrats: citizens, mindsets, realities: essays for David Marquand (Manchester University, 2018)